 There are now about 150 desert-adapted lions in the arid 52,000 km² rangeland of north-western Namibia, up from 25 in 1999.
 And this success comes off the back of involving and empowering affected rural communities in the management of wildlife – a strategy that makes Namibia a leader in the field.

 I started asking questions in February this year about Namibia’s desert-adapted lions after reading a 2010 report by researcher Dr Flip Stander that illustrates an alarming drop in male/female ratios.
 Stander’s Desert Lion Conservation Project is a long-standing research project, mandated by the Ministry of Environment and Tourism (MET).
 My interest was further triggered by ongoing reports via social media about the double whammy of the selective trophy hunting of large male lions and the ongoing loss of lions to HWC.

 MET is pretty transparent that they do allocate annual trophy hunting permits, and I had assumed that these would be based on a sustainable strategy and hard facts resulting from scientific research.
-I was curious about how many male lions of breeding age there are currently in the population of 150, and how many male lions are dying each year from human-wildlife conflict incidents – because these facts would surely influence how sustainable the trophy hunting quota is.
+I was curious about how many male lions of breeding age there are currently in the population of 150, and how many male lions are dying each year from human-wildlife conflict incidents – because these facts would surely indicate how sustainable the trophy hunting quota is.

 And so, in February I started digging.
 And that, ladies and gentlemen, is where the fun started.

-Approaching the tourism companies
+Approaching the lodge owners

 I do, though, understand the sensitivities surrounding their relationship with MET and affected communities, and their reluctance to engage on the topic.

 I also approached MET with a request for information.
 I was impressed that several high-ranking officials engaged with me, and provided some information after a fair amount of prodding.